nushackers/nushackers-site/content/post/2017-10-05-digest-preparing-for-a-coding-interview.md

 All the best!

-*This post was originally published on [Medium](https://medium.freecodecamp.org/coding-interviews-for-dummies-5e048933b82b).*
+---

-Yang Shun is an astute NUS alumni and co-creator of NUSMods, among many other things.
+*Yang Shun is an astute NUS alumni and co-creator of NUSMods, among many other things.
 He is currently working as a Front End Engineer at Facebook.
+This post was originally published on [Medium](https://medium.freecodecamp.org/coding-interviews-for-dummies-5e048933b82b).*